 8. Click Windows Update > Workstations > Windows 10 > Windows 10 Version 1909 > Cumulative Update 64-bit > Win 10 Version 1909 Cumulative Update 64-bit (Latest)

 10. Click Deploy Now

 To deploy this to computers with KB5000802, use the following script instead and deploy it to the Win 10 Version 2004 Cumulative Update 64-bit (Latest) collection in PDQ Inventory.

 Some users have reported that switching to a Microsoft PCL6 or other type of driver has resolved the issues for them.
 The downside to this is you may lose some functionality with the printer.

-An employee from Microsoft has also offered the following resolution on Reddit.
+A Microsoft employee also offered the following resolution on Reddit.

 Identify the name of your printer.
 E.g., "Kyocera TASKalfa 820 KX"

 In an elevated command prompt, run rundll32 printui.dll,PrintUIEntry /Xg /n "Kyocera TASKalfa 820 KX".
 If Direct appears on the line of attribute:, that means direct printing has been turned on and you had the right settings - stop here and proceed to section 2.
 Note - replace the Kyocera TASKalfa 820 KX text with your printer's name